MohdSami234/BookApp/README.md

   i have used express-validator library to validate inputs

 4.deployment
-  - i have deployed on Application on render.detail explaination on video
+  - i have deployed on Application on render.
+  - i have connected github master repo with render
+  - then i choose web service for deployment
+  - then i have build command npm i and start command npm start. then click on build
+  - after that code deployed successfully.